synraax/hargaSahamAppV2/README.md

+This is the extended version version of hargaSahamApp

-THE PROGRAM IS NOW LIVE AT https://aplikasihargasaham-app.herokuapp.com
+THE PROGRAM IS NOW LIVE AT ...

 ---
 This program was originally created by Data Professor